rezakj/iCellR/README.md

 ### News (Sep.
 2018)
 `scSeqR` has been renamed to `iCellR`, and scSeqR has been discontinued.
 Please use iCellR moving forward, as scSeqR is no longer supported.

+### tutorials and manual
+- Link to `manual` [Manual](https://cran.r-project.org/web/packages/iCellR/iCellR.pdf) and Comprehensive R Archive Network [(CRAN)](https://cran.r-project.org/web/packages/iCellR/index.html).
+- Gor `getting started` and `tutorial` go to our [Wiki page](https://github.com/rezakj/iCellR/wiki).
 - Link to a video tutorial for CITE-Seq and scRNA-Seq analysis: [Video](https://vimeo.com/337822487)
 - All you need to know about KNetL map: [Video](https://youtu.be/tkoPTVciQm0)
-- Link to `manual` [Manual](https://cran.r-project.org/web/packages/iCellR/iCellR.pdf) and Comprehensive R Archive Network [(CRAN)](https://cran.r-project.org/web/packages/iCellR/index.html).
-- Gor `getting started` and `tutorial` go to our [Wiki page](https://github.com/rezakj/iCellR/wiki).
 - If you are using `FlowJo` or `SeqGeq`, they offer plugins for iCellR and other single-cell analysis tools.
 You can find the list of all plugins here: https://www.flowjo.com/exchange/#/ .
 Specifically, the iCellR plugin can be found here: https://www.flowjo.com/exchange/#/plugin/profile?id=34.
 Additionally, a SeqGeq Differential Expression (DE) tutorial is available to guide you through the process: [SeqGeq DE tutorial](https://www.youtube.com/watch?v=gXFmWRpdwow)

 For `citing iCellR` use this [PMID: 34353854](https://cancerdiscovery.aacrjournals.org/content/early/2021/07/28/2159-8290.CD-21-0369)